onc-healthit/lantern-back-end/README.md

 ## Start Lantern

-1. In your terminal, run:
+1. To start up Lantern with a development environment, in your terminal, run:

     ```bash
     make run